mathspp/mathspp/pages/02.blog/01.pydonts/idiomatic-sequence-slicing/item.en.md

 ---
 metadata:
     description: "This article covers the basics of sequence slicing in Python and teaches you some idiomatic slicing patterns to write more elegant code."
-title: "Idiomatic sequence slicing | Pydon't"
+title: "Idiomatic sequence slicing | Pydon't 🐍"
 ---

 This article covers the basics of sequence slicing in Python